Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 •	Less than 200 bags/acre = Below level necessary to support commercial harvest. <br />
 •	Less than 100 bags/acre = Oyster reefs considered depleted. <br />

-The collected monitoring data is analyzed by CPAP staff to determine the success of the restoration workand compiled into annual monitoring reports.
+The collected monitoring data is analyzed by CPAP staff to determine the success of the restoration work and compiled into annual monitoring reports.

 <div align="center">